nestorrente/jitl-sql-processor/README.md

 ## Disclaimer

-_This library is currently on development.
-Please, don't use it in production environments._
+_This library is currently discontinued.
+We encourage to not use it._

-_Stable version 4.0.0 comming soon._

 ## Under development 🔨